How using Pinterest can improve your blog.

 - Create blog images that help to tell the story of your post

-- Start on Canva with a Pinterest template for the optimal dimensions (735px x 1102px)
+- We use Canva.
+Start on Canva with a Pinterest template for the optimal dimensions.
+Pixlr is another free image editing option.

 - Develop your signature style and consistently brand your images.
 You can add your logo on the pin image itself in a tasteful way that doesn’t detract from the pin